-The Department of Geography offers an M.S. degree in applied geography.
+The Department of Geography offers an M.S. in applied geography.
 This program provides students with the ability to apply geographic concepts and techniques to many significant challenges faced by society today.

 Beyond a small number of required core courses (GEOG 5160, 5190 and 5800), we do not confine our students to a rigid curriculum.
 Students work with their major professor to construct a degree plan emphasizing a particular theme or themes and to determine which courses they should take and when.